 Cybercrime may cost the global economy upwards of $6 Trillion a year by 2021, owing to the extent of deep-fakes, data breaches, AI-powered attacks, quantum hacking, and IoT breaches.
 While global initiatives may dictate best practices, it’s up to individual enterprises to secure their networks holistically.

-Enterprises that regularly engage with pentesting firms are more secure and are better prepared to respond to a security breach.
+Enterprises that regularly engage with penetration testing companies in India are more secure and are better prepared to respond to a security breach.
 Additionally, they’re in a better position to protect their reputation and comply with industry regulations & cybersecurity protocols.
 With over 38% of leaked data containing private security credentials, according to industry estimates, it’s critical to protect enterprises from large-scale breaches.

 Leverages Cutting-Edge Hacking Methods

 Small to mid-size enterprises are especially vulnerable to hackers that may perform advanced hacking tactics to gain access to their information.
-By working with pentesting firms, companies can stay one step ahead of their industries, while protecting themselves against unauthorized breaches.
+By working with pentesting firms in India, companies can stay one step ahead of their industries, while protecting themselves against unauthorized breaches.

 Protection Against Financial/Reputation Loss